danleedham/MPpicker/README.md

 ```

 ## To-Do
- - Make new portraits dynamic
+ - Make new portraits dynamic.
+There is an API that can be scraped but at the moment it takes about 2 seconds per image to load.
  - Continue mobile site improvement

 [//]: # (These are reference links used in the body of this note and get stripped out when the markdown processor does its job.
 There is no need to format nicely because it shouldn't be seen.)